9 Questions to Ask BEFORE You Buy REAL ESTATE in the DOMINICAN REPUBLIC

 Be aware that basically everyone on the streets of the DR will try to make you believe they are a real estate connoisseur, and the best person to help you purchase property in the DOMINICAN REPUBLIC.

 A professional real estate agent should start by having a professional business card, and a professional appearance.
 To serve the international market effectively, the right agent should at least speak Spanish and English fluently and correctly.
-As far as working with a REAL ESTATE COMPANY, it is usually better in the DR a local agency that is resourceful and can insure that the transaction goes smoothly, as opposed to an international real estate franchise that operates under the guidelines of foreign nations and cultures.
+As far as working with a REAL ESTATE COMPANY, it is usually better in the DR a local agency that is resourceful and can ensure that the transaction goes smoothly, as opposed to an international real estate franchise that operates under the guidelines of foreign nations and cultures.

 5. WHAT IS THE BEST PLACE TO BUY PROPERTY IN DOMINICAN REPUBLIC?

 It is possible for foreigners to get a loan or a mortgage in the DR, but it is not easy.
-From experience it can be said that mortgage loans are usually easier obtained by American, Canadians, and European from banks like BHD LEON, SCOTIA BANK, and ASSOCIACION CIBAO DE AHORROS Y PRESTAMOS.
-However keep in mind that interest rates in the DOMINICAN REPUBLIC are often much higher than those in the US, where the interest rate on a 10 year loan is usually above 10% per year.
+From experience, it can be said that mortgage loans are usually easier obtained by Americans, Canadians, and European from banks like BHD LEON, SCOTIA BANK, and ASSOCIACION CIBAO DE AHORROS Y PRESTAMOS.
+However keep in mind that interest rates in the DOMINICAN REPUBLIC are often much higher than those in the US, where the interest rate on a 10-year loan is usually above 10% per year.
 Furthermore, the maximum financed is usually 70% of the purchase price.
 It is a good idea to get pre-qualified for the mortgage before looking for properties, but the final approval of a bank mortgage will depend on the specific property to be financed.
 In terms of the required documents, the following are usually the ones requested for a mortgage application in the DR: